rafasashi/woo-book-chapter-tab/readme.txt

 = Minimum Requirements =

-* WooCommerce 2.0 or higher.
+* WC 2.0 or higher.

 = Automatic installation =

 Automatic installation is the easiest option as WordPress handles the file transfers itself and you don't even need to leave your web browser.
-To do an automatic install of WooCommerce Book Chapter Tab, log in to your WordPress admin panel, navigate to the Plugins menu and click Add New.
+To do an automatic install of Book Chapter Tab, log in to your WordPress admin panel, navigate to the Plugins menu and click Add New.

-In the search field type "WooCommerce Book Chapter Tab" and click Search Plugins.
+In the search field type "Book Chapter Tab" and click Search Plugins.
 Once you've found my plugin extension you can view details about it such as the the point release, rating and description.
 Most importantly of course, you can install it by simply clicking Install Now.
 After clicking that link you will be asked if you're sure you want to install the plugin.
 Click yes and WordPress will automatically complete the installation.

 = Manual installation =